compile9/qqb.kitchen/README.md

 ## Project Overview

-**tempNameHolder** is a responsive recipe website designed to provide users with an intuitive and engaging platform for discovering and managing recipes.
+**qqb** is a responsive recipe website designed to provide users with an intuitive and engaging platform for discovering and managing recipes.
 The application features a robust backend built with **Java Spring Boot** and a **PostgreSQL database**, utilizing **PL/pgSQL** for stored procedures and functions to ensure efficient data management.
 The frontend, developed with **React** and **TypeScript**, delivers a modern, interactive user experience.

-The application is containerized using **Docker**, including the frontend, backend and database, enabling consistent and efficient deployment across environments.
+The application is containerized using **Docker**, with the frontend, backend, and database defined and orchestrated in a **Docker Compose YAML** file, enabling consistent deployment across environments. **Shell scripts** were implemented to automate the build and deployment process, ensuring the database container initializes before the backend, preventing errors and enabling reliable data fetching.
 It is hosted on **Amazon Web Services (AWS)** for reliable and scalable accessibility.
 Ongoing development is focused on introducing new features, enhancing functionality, and improving the overall user experience.

 ## Tech Stack
 - **Frontend**: React, TypeScript
 - **Backend**: Java Spring Boot (including custom RESTful APIs development)
 - **Database**: PostgreSQL (with PL/pgSQL for stored procedures and functions)
-- **DevOps**: Docker, CI/CD pipelines (TBD), Amazon Web Services (AWS)
+- **DevOps**: Docker (containerization and orchestration), Amazon Web Services (AWS), Shell Scripting (automation), CI/CD pipelines (in progress)

 ## Latest User Interface